melvfnz/data_science_portfolio/README.md

     - [Exploratory Data Analysis - House Prices](https://github.com/melvfernandez/data_science_portfolio/blob/master/Exploratory%20Data%20Analysis%20of%20House%20Prices.ipynb): Simple analysis of house prices including quick visualizations with correlation plots and heat maps.
    - ### R Programming
       - *Under Construction (Working Knowledge)*
+- ## Machine Learning
+  - ### Supervised Learning
+    - [K-Nearest Neighbors - Social Network Ads Dataset](https://github.com/melvfernandez/data_science_portfolio/blob/master/K_Nearest_Neighbors/K-Nearest%20Neighbors%20On%20Social%20Network%20Ads.ipynb): Using K-NN on customers that bought a SUV from a social network ad.

+If you enjoyed what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at melvfernandez@gmail.com.